Celebrating coffee champions

 Growing demand for coffee is putting pressure on the earth’s resources.
 Watch the video and see how Colombian coffee growers and Yara agronomists are working together to increase coffee production and quality in a sustainable way.

 Are we heading towards a coffee crisis?
 If so, how can we avoid that from happening?

-In the Conservation International report “Coffee in the 21st century – Will climate change and increased demand lead to new deforestation” scientist are highlighting that approximately 60 percent of the area suitable for coffee production is covered by natural forest.
-This lead Huffington Post to report that "our coffee addiction could destroy earth's tropical forests".
+In the Conservation International report “Coffee in the 21st century – Will climate change and increased demand lead to new deforestation?” scientists are highlighting that approximately 60 percent of the area suitable for coffee production is covered by natural forest.
+This lead Huffington Post to report that "our coffee addiction could destroy earth's tropical forests."

 R&D, partnerships and field experts